Welcome to PokeBeach’s June 2019 PTCGO Tournament!

 - All players ending round seven with at least 16 match points (a 5-1-1 record) will be in Top Cut.
 If more than 8 players qualify, those with the lowest scores and resistance (as determined by Challonge’s Buchholz calculations) will play a pre-top-8 round of single elimination.
 If fewer than 8 players have a sufficient winning record, the next highest-resistance player(s) with 15 points will be included.

 - The length for each round is four days (96 hours).

 - Intentional draws are allowed.

 - You must use the exact same deck list for all rounds, just like in a real tournament.

-- Your tournament organizer (TO) for this event is PokeMedic.
+- PokeMedic is the Tournament Organizer (TO) for this event.
 If you have any tournament-related queries, feel free to send him a PM.

 - Deck lists must be turned in to PokeMedic before the end of round one.
 Failure to do so will result in a warning and a round loss.